Spin Hall effect: Definition

 The spin Hall effect is a transport phenomenon consisting of the appearance of spin accumulation on the lateral surfaces of a sample carrying electric current.
 The opposing surface boundaries will have spins of opposite sign.
 It is analogous to the classical Hall effect, where charges of opposite sign appear on the opposing lateral surfaces in an electric-current carrying sample in a magnetic field.
 In the case of the classical Hall effect the charge build up at the boundaries is in compensation for the Lorentz force acting on the charge carriers in the sample due to the magnetic field.
 No magnetic field is needed for the spin Hall effect which is a purely spin-based phenomenon.
 The spin Hall effect belongs to the same family as the anomalous Hall effect, known for a long time in ferromagnets, which also originates from spin–orbit interaction.

 History

 The spin Hall effect (direct and inverse) was predicted by Russian physicists Mikhail I. Dyakonov and Vladimir I. Perel in 1971.
 They also introduced for the first time the notion of spin current.

-In 1983 Averkiev and Dyakonov proposed a way to measure the inverse spin Hall effect under optical spin orientation in semiconductors.
+In 1983 Nikita Averkiev and Dyakonov proposed a way to measure the inverse spin Hall effect under optical spin orientation in semiconductors.
 The first experimental demonstration of the inverse spin Hall effect, based on this idea, was performed by Bakun et al. in 1984.

 The term "spin Hall effect" was introduced by Hirsch who re-predicted this effect in 1999.

 Experimentally, the (direct) spin Hall effect was observed in semiconductors more than 30 years after the original prediction.